Mexico’s new drug war may be worse than old one

 It has all left many Mexicans wondering which way to turn.

 That was evident this week in Coatzacoalcos, an oil industry city in the Gulf coast state of Veracruz where residents say gangs have been fighting over turf and extorting business owners with threats of violence.
-Late Tuesday, suspected members of the Jalisco cartel showed up at the Caballo Blanco nightclub, blocked its exits and set a fire that killed 28 people trapped inside, apparently because the owner had either refused to make extortion payments or sold drugs from another gang.
+Late Tuesday, suspected members of the Jalisco cartel showed up at the Caballo Blanco nightclub, blocked its exits and set a fire that killed 28 people trapped inside, possibly because the owner had refused to stop selling drugs from another gang.

-Vanessa Galindo Blas lost her common-law husband, Erick Hernandez Enriquez, to the blaze.
+Vanessa Galindo Blas lost her common-law husband, Erick Hernández Enriquez, to the blaze.
 Both were natives of Coatzacoalcos, but had been discussing moving away.

 “We had talked about leaving here for somewhere safer, so our kids could have a better future,” Galindo Blas said Thursday as she stretched her hands out over Erick’s bare metal coffin.
 On it rested a photo of him wearing an “I Love Coatzacoalcos” T-shirt.